ardalis/modulith/README.md

 # 🛃 Custom templates

 No template fits all needs.
-If you want to customize the template you can change it in the `working/content` directory and running:
+If you want to customize the template you can [clone this repository as a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

+Once you have cloned the repo locally you can make your custom changes in the `working/content` directory.
+This directory contains the project templates used for every instatiation.
+Then you can install the template locally running:

 *⚠️ Make sure to uninstall the original template*
 ```pwsh
 dotnet new install .
 ```

+You can find more information about building ```dotnet new``` templates, including how to add commands and parameters, at Microsoft docs page: [Custom templates for dotnet new](https://learn.microsoft.com/en-us/dotnet/core/tools/custom-templates)

 # 🗑️ Uninstall Modulith